0x09/resdet/README.md

 # API

 resdet can be used as a library by including [resdet.h](resdet.h) and linking with libresdet.
+To install the library, use `make install-lib` after building.
+A pkg-config file is included; linker flags can be gotten via `pkg-config --libs --static resdet`
-Documentation is available in the [doc](doc) subdirectory.
+API documentation is available in the [doc](doc) subdirectory.

 # FAQ
 This utility takes an image or frame of video which may have been upscaled and attempts to exactly identify the original resolution.